BUILD NEW OR IMPROVE AN EXISTING PROPERTY

 Another benefit of the improvement exchange format is that the replacement property does not necessarily have to be fully completed within the 180-day exchange period.
 A certificate of occupancy is not required.

 A taxpayer must meet three basic requirements in order to defer all of their gain in the improvement exchange format.
 The taxpayer must: 1) spend the entire exchange equity on completed improvements or down payment by the 180th day; 2) receive substantially the same property they identified by the 45th day; and 3) the replacement property must be of equal or greater value when deeded back to the taxpayer.
 The final value of the replacement property is the combination of the original purchase price plus the capital improvements made to the property.
-[Note: The improvements need to be in place prior to the taxpayer taking title to the replacement property if the taxpayer is seeking full tax deferral.]

 The improvement exchange is commonly utilized to the benefit of taxpayers in the following situations: